reewardius/resolver/README.md

 # resolveDomains

-In general, the main idea of this repo (now) is to search for Origin IP Given a list of domains, you resolve them and get the IP addresses.
+- In general, the main idea of this repo (now) is to search for Origin IP.
+- Given a list of domains, you resolve them and get the IP addresses.
-Then use ffuf to search for the Origin IP.
+- Then use ffuf to search for the Origin IP.

 # Installation